(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 A software package is an application; in particular cases, one package needs another known as dependencies to run.

-In Ubuntu these are as followed:
+In Ubuntu these are as follows:

 • Main – It is free and open-source software from the developers of Ubuntu.